spryker/spryker-docs/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-storefront.md

 ## Product Details pages

-On the *Product Details* page, the *Sold by* section contains the [marketplace products](/docs/marketplace/user/features/{{ page.version }}/marketplace-product-feature-overview.html) and the [offers](docs/marketplace/user/features/{{ page.version }}/marketplace-product-offer-feature-overview.html) from other merchants for that product.
+On the *Product Details* page, the *Sold by* section contains the [marketplace products](/docs/marketplace/user/features/{{ site.version }}/marketplace-product-feature-overview.html) and the [offers](docs/marketplace/user/features/{{ site.version }}/marketplace-product-offer-feature-overview.html) from other merchants for that product.
 Each entry has a price and a link to the respective [merchant's profile page](#merchant-profiles).

 ![Product Details page](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Intro+to+the+Spryker+Marketplace/Marketplace+Storefront/product-details-page.png)

 In the *Sold by* section, when a customer opens a *Product Details* page, the product is pre-selected, and they can switch to any other offer.
 In the list, the pre-selected [marketplace product](/docs/marketplace/user/features/{{ page.version }}/marketplace-product-feature-overview.html) always appears first, followed by offers in ascending order of price.
 If the product is not available, but there are offers for it, the cheapest offer is pre-selected.

-The sorting of the *Sold by* section is configurable on a project level.
+Sorting of the *Sold by* section is configurable on a project level.

 The product price on top of the *Product Details* page is taken from the selected merchant's product or offer.
-When a customer selects a product or offer in the *Sold by* section, the page refreshes showing selected merchant's price.
+When a customer selects a product or offer in the *Sold by* section, the page refreshes showing the selected merchant's price.

 ## Cart page